FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Types-and-Operators.md

+---
+sidebar_position: 100
+title: Types and Operations
+description: List of supported types and different operations
+---

 # Supported Types and Operations

 The library exposes utility functions for FHE operations.
 The goal of the library is to provide a seamless developer experience for writing smart contracts that can operate on confidential data.